 ‘Graffiti Nature – Living in the Ruins of a Bathhouse, Red List’

-The abandoned onsen also houses a second installation, where colourful renditions of local (and endangered) wildlife are projected on the floor and walls.
+The abandoned onsen also houses a second installation, where colourful renditions of local (and endangered) wildlife are projected onto the floor and walls.

 Mifuneyama Rakuen Hotel

 It's not part of the exhibition, but the luxurious Mifuneyama Rakuen Hotel is the perfect spot to rest after an evening of exploration in the park.
-And while the now-defunct onsen facilities may only serve as a backdrop for teamLab’s digital art, you can still catch some spa action here.
+And while the now-defunct onsen facilities mentioned above may only serve as a backdrop for teamLab’s digital art, you can still catch some spa action here at the hotel.
 As well as boasting its own permanent teamLab installation in its lobby, the hotel also offers a stunning onsen that sources natural spring water from Mt Mifune.

-A Forest Where Gods Live will be held at Mifuneyama Rakuen Park in Taeko Onsen, Saga prefecture, from July 15 to November 6.
+A Forest Where Gods Live will be held at Mifuneyama Rakuen Park in Taeko Onsen resort town, Saga prefecture, until November 5 2023.

 Want to be the first to know what’s cool in Tokyo?
 Sign up to our newsletter for the latest updates from Tokyo and Japan.